ApiLogicServer/Docs/docs/Logic-Use.md

 ## LogicRow: old_row, verb, etc

+`LogicRow` is a system object you can access in declaring rules.
 From the online documentation (use code completion):

 !!! pied-piper ":bulb: TL;DR - LogicRow provides access to `old_row`, `ins_upd_dlt` etc."